PrefectHQ/prefect/docs/concepts/automations.md

 ...
 ```

-If an automation shouldn't execute its actions until multiple `expect`ed events are seen, use `threshold` to decide the quantity.
-Increasing the `threshold` will also require use of `within` to define a range of time in which multiple events are seen.
+`threshold` decides the quantity of `expect`ed events needed to satisfy the trigger.
+Increasing the `threshold` above 1 will also require use of `within` to define a range of time in which multiple events are seen.
 The following configuration will expect two occurrences of `prefect.flow-run.Completed` within 60 seconds.

 ```json
 "expect": [